 4. “Runaway Train” by Soul Asylum

-“Runaway Train” speaks to feeling lost and unseen, especially in youth.
+“Runaway Train” is about feeling lost and unseen, especially in youth.
 Its themes of hopelessness and escape mirror the emotional toll at the heart of “Alive.”

 Related: “Runaway Train” Song Meaning